 West Mountain is a former fire tower peak, but even without the steel structure it offers good views from its partially open summit.
-The length of this hike limits its use by a large number of visitors, but on occasion you might witness a tour group in route to the top.

 From the intersection of Route 28 and County Route 2 in Raquette Lake follow County Route 2 into the Village of Raquette Lake.
 Continue through the village and take a left onto Brown's Tract Road.
 Follow here for 0.6 miles or so to the trailhead on the right.
 This trailhead is a bit obscure, but a small sign on a tree marks its location.

 By the numbers